Ndosie/alx-low_level_programming/0x00-hello_world/README.md

 # Hello World Project
-A script that runs a C file through a preprocessor and save the result into another file.
+The project has scripts that preprocess, compliles and assemble C files, Programs that prints output to the shell.